eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-concepts.md

 * `204 (No Content)` in case the update was successful, i.e. no one else has changed the Thing in the meantime.
 * `412 (Precondition Failed)` in case the update was not successful, i.e. the Thing has been changed by someone else in the meantime.

-### Exempted fields

-Assume that you have a thing with an associated policy.
-When querying the Thing with

-`GET /things/{thingId}?fields=_policy`

-you will get the Thing containing its revision and associated policy.

-If you now modify the associated policy, the revision of the Thing will not change!
-This could lead to an inconsistent state if the Thing is getting refetched by using the `If-None-Match` header, because this would return a `304 Not Modified`, even if the policy has changed.

-To tackle this, ditto has the following list of exempted fields which automatically bypass the precondition header check:

-* `_policy`